1. What is English Ninjas Curriculum and Teaching about?

 Our teachers communicate regularly with parents regarding their child’s progress.
 If you have questions, you request to speak with your child’s teacher(s) and our team will schedule a call or a face-to-face chat.

-Replacement classes will be offered on a best-of-effort basis within the same week cycle.
-Our weekly lessons cycle begins on every Wednesday and ends on the following Tuesday.
+Replacement classes will be offered on a best-of-effort basis within the same academic week.
+Our weekly lessons cycle begins on every Wednesdays and ends on the following Tuesdays.

 However, for public holidays that are in-lieu, regular classes will continue as per usual.
 For instance, Hari Raya Haji falls on Sunday, 10 June 2022.
 There will not be any classes on Sunday.
 However on Monday, 11 June 2022, classes are still on-going.